 - What You

-From November 2, 2015, through March 15, 2017, the debt limit was suspended.
-When the suspension period ended, the maximum amount was reset to $19.8 trillion — the amount of debt outstanding at the time — which left the Treasury with no space for further borrowing.
-Therefore, in March, Treasury began using “extraordinary measures” to continue raising funds without breaching the limit.
-Those types of measures are specified by law and, according to the Congressional Budget Office, are projected to run out in early to mid-October.
+On August 2, 2019, policymakers suspended the debt limit through July 31, 2021.
+When the suspension period ends, the maximum amount will be reset to the amount of debt outstanding at the time — which will leave the Treasury with no space for further borrowing.
+At that point, the Treasury will begin using “extraordinary measures” to continue raising funds without breaching the limit.
+Those types of measures are specified by law and, according to the Bipartisan Policy Center, are projected to run out some time in the fall.

 Without an increase in the limit, worries about the government’s creditworthiness would ripple through global financial markets.
 Investors would likely demand a higher return on debt issued by the federal government.
 In turn, the government would have to pay more interest on its debt, which would create a further strain on future budgets.